Skip to Main Content

 Researchers, lecturers and students need to be careful when using third party intellectual property.
 Copyright infringement relates to a 'substantial portion' being copied without the Copyright owner's permission.
 However, quality rather than quantity generally applies, e.g. if the crux or essence of a work is captured in one page and it is copied without permission, this would be Copyright infringement.
 One has to use one's discretion.

-You must apply for Copyright Clearance via the online form on Nevada, if you intend including copyrighted material in the following:
+You must apply for Copyright Clearance via the online form using Tipasa, the Interlending module if you intend including copyrighted material in the following:

 • A Course pack/study pack (e.g. a compilation of articles or extracts from books)